Quasi Contract

 Section 69- the payment is done on behalf of another person-

 Section 69 of the Indian Contract Act 1872 lays down that when a person makes a payment on behalf of another person to discharge the debt that has been incurred upon another person with the interest to protect the rights of the person who is in debt.
-In such circumstances, the person who made the payment to discharge the debt of another person to protect his right is entitled to reimbursement under section 69 of the Indian Contract Act 1872.
+In such circumstances, the person who made the payment to Discharge of Contracts the debt of another person to protect his right is entitled to reimbursement under section 69 of the Indian Contract Act 1872.

 For Example: A took some debt from B due to a financial crisis which A is facing and A fails to pay the debt to B. C a friend of A pays the debt on A’s behalf and has discharged the debt.
 Now, C is entitled to reimbursement under section 69 of the Indian Contract Act 1872.